Cyphall/Piano2GW/README.md

 This script uses the default layout (1234567890).

 # Why is there 2 exe?
+Starting with version 1.2.0, Piano2GW now ships in both framework-dependent and self-contained modes.

 The small exe is framework-dependant and will not work if you do not have the required Microsoft libraries already installed.

 The large exe is self-contained (SC) and bundles all required libraries.
 This one will work even if you do not have these libraries.